Ofiregev/Ex2_oop/README.md

 Above all there is the Ex2 class, which is the main class of the project.

-Ex2 get json file and crate a graph, this graph implements by the algorithms graph, and the function og the GUI create GUI presentation of this algorithms graph.
+Ex2 get json file and create a graph, this graph implements by the algorithms graph, and the function runGui create GUI presentation of this algorithms graph.

 -GraphClass-